Igniting Innovative Teaching & Learning

-Submit your Teaching & Learning idea for a chance to win $5,000 to fund your project!
+Submit your Teaching & Learning idea for a chance to win up to $5,000 to fund your project!

 The Faculty Center for Innovation is pleased to announce Spark Tank! – an innovation grants challenge designed to create community and invigorate faculty teaching and learning at Park University.
-Teams of 3 (faculty or faculty/student combinations) compete in a live, show-style competition to pitch their innovative teaching and learning ideas for a chance to win a $5,000 prize to fund their project!
-Three projects will be funded up to $5,000 each.
+Teams of 3 (faculty/student/staff combinations) pitch their innovative teaching and learning ideas for a chance to win up to $5,000 prize to fund their project!
 Cross-disciplinary and cross-campus projects are encouraged.

-Teams submit a written proposal by June 1st and - if advanced to final round - 6 teams will present live at a SparkTank event on August 8th, during the Fall Faculty Conference.
-During the live competition, finalists will have ten minutes to pitch their idea, followed by a 5-10 minute Q&A with the judges and live audience (open to the entire Park academic community).
+Teams submit a written proposal and - if advanced to final round - selected teams will present at a SparkTank event during the Fall Faculty Conference.
 Pitches should be exciting, engaging, concise, and outline the project’s plan for implementation and ability to innovate teaching & learning at Park.
-Three winning teams each receive up to $5,000 to implement their project during the 2017-2018 academic year and share the results of their project.
+The winning teams will receive up to $5,000 to implement their project during the 2018-2019 academic year and share the results of their project.